-If Replicated HA needs to be used, open FioranoMQ_HA_rpl/HAPrimary and FioranoMQ_HA_rpl/HASecondary profile in the Studio Profile Manager.
-Right-click on the profile and select FMQ Replicated HA.
+To use Replicated HA, open FioranoMQ\HA\rpl/HAPrimary, and open the FioranoMQ\HA\rpl/HASecondary profile in the Studio Profile Manager.
+Rightclick on the profile, and select FMQ Replicated HA.
 The FMQ Replicated HA wizard appears.

-2. All required values cancan be configured using the wizard.
-Upon configuration, right-click on the node and select the Save option from the pop-up menu.
+2. All required values can be configured using the wizard.
+After configuration, right-click on the node, and select the Save option from the pop-up menu.